Fables and Parables: Characteristics

-The Fables and Parables are written as 13-syllable lines, in couplets that rhyme aa bb...
+The Fables and Parables are written as 13-syllable lines, in couplets with the rhyme scheme AA BB.
 They range in length from 2 to 18 lines.
-The introductory invocation "To the Children," however, while employing the same rhyme scheme, uses lines of 11 syllables.
+The introductory invocation "To the Children", while employing the same rhyme scheme, uses lines of 11 syllables.

 Curiously, the fables include two with the identical title, "The Stream and the River"; two with the identical title, "The Lion and the Beasts"; two with the identical title, "Nightingale and Goldfinch"; and two with the identical title, "The Wolf and the Sheep".

 Critics generally prefer Krasicki's more concise Fables and Parables (1779), sampled here, over his later New Fables, published posthumously in 1802.
 This is consistent with Krasicki's own dictum in On Versification and Versifiers that "A fable should be brief, clear and, so far as possible, preserve the truth."

 In the same treatise, Krasicki explains that a fable "is a story commonly ascribed to animals, that people who read it might take instruction from [the animals'] example or speech...; it originated in eastern lands where supreme governance reposed in the hands of autocrats.
 Thus, when it was feared to proclaim the truth openly, simulacra were employed in fables so that—if only in this way—the truth might be agreeable alike to the ruled and to the rulers."

 Samples

-Below are 17 samples from Krasicki's Fables and Parables (1779), in English translation by Christopher Kasparek.
-An additional 45 items may be found at Wikisource; the total of 62 items presented there constitute 52% of the 119 in Krasicki's original Fables and Parables.
+Below are 20 samples from Krasicki's Fables and Parables (1779), in English translation by Christopher Kasparek.
+An additional 42 items may be found at Wikisource.
+The total of 62 items constitute 52% of the 119 in Krasicki's Fables and Parables.

+Preface to the Fables

+There was once a young man whose temperance never flagged;

+There was an old man, too, who never scolded or nagged;

+There was a rich man who shared his wealth with the needy;

+There flourished an author, for renown never greedy;

+There was a customs man who did not steal; a cobbler who shunned alcohol;

+A soldier who did not boast; a rogue who did not brawl;

+There was a politician who never thought of self;

+There was a poet who never put lies on his shelf.